panda-re/panda/docs/tainted_instructions.md

     python scripts/rrunpack.py sshkeygen.rr

-This produces two files sshksci-rr-nondet.log, which is the replay log, and sshksci-rr-snp, which is the snapshot from which to begin replay.
+This produces two files sshkeygen-rr-nondet.log, which is the replay log, and sshkeygen-rr-snp, which is the snapshot from which to begin replay.